projectcalico/calico/docs/calicoctl/node.md

 calico/node container is required to be running on every compute host for Calico networking.

+The `calicoctl node bgp` commands can be used to configure BGP peering for the node.
+For an overview of BGP configuration, read the [BGP tutorial](../bgp.md), which covers in more detail all available BGP related commands, including use cases.

 Read the [calicoctl command line interface user reference](../calicoctl.md) for a full list of calicoctl commands.